 Keep bedroom and closet door closed while cooking

 The best way to avoid odor is to remove them outside as fast as possible.
 If you have installed a vent over your stove, use it!
-Otherwise, AC or air filter can eliminate greasy cooking smells from the air.
+Otherwise, AC or air filters can eliminate greasy cooking smells from the air.
 Opening windows will also help, especially if you can set up a fan pointing out the window, to push odors outside.

 Clean it as fast as possible